terapriseio/portaefik/README.md

 > ⚠️ The ssl certs will fail if the dns records aren't added and propagated before starting the containers

+> ℹ️ I have had mixed results while running this behind Cloudflare's proxy.
+If you have issues, i recommend disabling any proxy, but I have services running just find behind a proxy as well.

 ## 4. Start Container
 Start the container by the below command from the `~/portaefik` directory:
 ```